Rudyeard History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Rudyeard is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Rudyeard family once lived in Rudyard, Staffordshire.
 The place-name Rudyard means "yard where rue was grown" derived from the Old English words rude + geard.
-CITATION[CLOSE]

 Early Origins of the Rudyeard family

 The surname Rudyeard was first found in Staffordshire at Rudyard, a small village west of Leek on the shores of Rudyard Lake.
 The lake is quite recent, built in 1797 by the engineer John Rennie, for the Trent and Mersey Canal company.